Skip to content

 Key Findings

-• Memory consolidation via merging similar neighbors is more efficient than fixed windows or FIFO strategies.
+• Memory consolidation via merging similar neighbors is more efficient than fixed-window or FIFO approaches.

-• The model demonstrates strong robustness under OOD conditions (varying backgrounds, distractors, lighting, and occlusions).
+• The model exhibits strong robustness under OOD conditions, such as different backgrounds, distractors, lighting, and occlusions.

 Highlights & Insights